rjrodger/simpledb/README.md

 ### sdb.batchPutItem( domain, items, override, callback )

 Store multiple items in the same request.
-More efficient.
+This is more efficient.
 The _items_ argument is an array of item objects.
-Each item object must have a
-$ItemName meta attribute that specifies the name of the item.
+Each item object must have a _$ItemName_ meta-attribute that specifies the name of the item.

     sdb.batchPutItem('<domain>',
       [